General Odie’s Questions

 When should I refresh my finish?

-•You should refresh your finish when you notice it is getting dull.
+You should refresh your finish when you notice it is getting dull.
 Many customers do not have this happen for many years, but it depends on the use of the piece as to how long it will be before it needs to be refreshed.
 For instance, in most common settings will not need to be refreshed for many years.
-To bring back your sheen you simply need to add one thin layer of original Odie’s oil, buff it in, let it set for about 45 minutes and buff it off completely.
+To bring back your sheen you simply need to add one thin layer of original Odie’s oil, buff it in, let it sit for about 45 minutes, and buff it off completely.

 Can I use Odie’s oil on top of an already present stain or finish?

-•Yes, but it’s always best to use Odie’s products.
+Yes, but it’s always best to use Odie's directly on the wood so it will penetrate the wood fiber and make that barrier against stains and water that makes Odie's so effective.
+Also, it is best to use Odie’s products.
 See below for how to make a custom stain using Odie’s products.

-Can I order all of the Odie’s products if I am not in the USA?
+Can I order all of Odie’s products if I am not in the USA?

 How many square feet can one 9oz jar of Odie’s oil cover?
 And the other products?